TauferLab/ANACIN-X/README.md

   * GraphKernels is a software package that implements a variety of kernels on graph structured data.

 ### Use Case Descriptions
-We provide 3 benchmark use case communication patterns for the purpose of testing the ability of the ANACIN-X workflow characterize non-determinism.
+We provide 3 benchmark use case communication patterns for the purpose of testing the ability of the ANACIN-X workflow to characterize non-determinism.
 In each case, we quantify and vary the percentage of non-determinism present ranging from 0% non-determinism up to 100% non-determinism at intervals of 10%.
 We provide a brief description below about each communication pattern.
 For more information about the communication patterns in question, please see the most recent publication in the publications section of this README.md document.
 The patterns are as follows:
 * **Message Race**:
   * When executed on N processes, this pattern consists of N-1 sender processes sending a single message to a root process that receives them in arbitrary order.
   * It is the core pattern that models receiver-side non-determinism.